07740 877 544 [email protected]

 A new chapter in Fife

 Packing the signs’ fixings on the uneven surface took time.
-John carefully levelled the batons, ensuring the wall signs would slip into position first time.
+John carefully levelled the batons, ensuring the wall signs would slip into position the first time.

 Installed by late afternoon, locals and curious visitors shared Joanne and Iain’s delight.